 Some CGMs have an alarm feature to alert you if your blood sugar is quickly going up or down, or if you have a blood sugar level out of your target range.
 This is helpful for people who have problems knowing when they have low blood sugar (hypoglycemic unawareness).
 Parents, partners, or caregivers can be alerted when your blood sugar is dropping quickly while you are asleep.

 What are the drawbacks?

-- CGMs don't replace finger pricks.
-You'll still need to prick your finger several times a day to confirm the CGM's accuracy.
+- Some CGMs will require that you prick your finger to confirm the CGM's accuracy.

-- Acetaminophen (Tylenol) can affect the results, reporting the readings higher than they actually are.
-Manufacturers of CGM warn against taking acetaminophen while you are using CGM.
+- Acetaminophen (Tylenol) can affect the results in some CGMs, reporting the readings higher than they actually are.

 Health Tools help you make wise health decisions or take action to improve your health.

 - Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group (2008).
 Continuous glucose monitoring and intensive treatment of type 1 diabetes.
 JAMA, 359: 1–13.

 - Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group (2009).
 The effect of continuous glucose monitoring in well-controlled type 1 diabetes.
 Diabetes Care, 32(8): 1378–1383.